PromoterPredict/PromoterStrengthPredictorML/README.md

 Contribution Guidelines

+* Model.py is the standalone.
+Install dependencies and execute at the OS prompt:
+$ python model.py

 * Finalp.py has the code which is fully interfaced with the web.

 * HOW THE MODEL WORKS FOR PREDICTING AND ALLOWING THE USER TO ADD MORE DATASETS